nolanlawson/emoji-picker-element/README.md

 }
 ```

-If `emoji-picker-element` fails to fetch the JSON data the first time it loads, then it will display no emoji.
+If `emoji-picker-element` fails to fetch the JSON data the first time it loads, then it will display an error message.

 ## Design decisions

 ### IndexedDB

-The [`emojibase-data`](https://github.com/milesj/emojibase) English JSON file is [854kB](https://unpkg.com/browse/emojibase-data@5.0.1/en/), and the "compact" version is still 543kB.
+Why IndexedDB?
+Well, the [`emojibase-data`](https://github.com/milesj/emojibase) English JSON file is [854kB](https://unpkg.com/browse/emojibase-data@5.0.1/en/), and the "compact" version is still 543kB.
 That's a lot of data to keep in memory just for an emoji picker.
-And it's not like that number is ever going down; the Unicode Consortium keeps adding more emoji every year.
+And it's not as if that number is ever going down; the Unicode Consortium keeps adding more emoji every year.

 Using IndexedDB has a few advantages: